matplotlib/matplotlib/doc/users/path_tutorial.rst

-The object underlying all of the :mod:`matplotlib.patch` objects is the :class:`~matplotlib.path.Path`, which supports the standard set of moveto, lineto, curveto commands to draw simple and compoud outlines consisting of line segments and splines.
-The ``Path`` is instantiated with a (N,2) array of (x,y) vertices, and a N length array of path codes.
+The object underlying all of the :mod:`matplotlib.patch` objects is the :class:`~matplotlib.path.Path`, which supports the standard set of moveto, lineto, curveto commands to draw simple and compound outlines consisting of line segments and splines.
+The ``Path`` is instantiated with a (N,2) array of (x,y) vertices, and a N-length array of path codes.
 For example to draw the unit rectangle from (0,0) to (1,1), we could use this code